NoxObscuro/Interactive-Document-Tagging/README.md

 | --- | --- |
 | ![Tags](screenshots/Screenshot-Tags.png "Tag Bar Chart") | ![Document_View](screenshots/Screenshot-Document_View.png "Document View") |

-- **The Cluster:** The cluster visualises the topic modelling in a two dimensional graph, where each cluster has a colour and topic consisting of three identifiers and a probability, that describes the certainty with which a document is assigned to a cluster.
+- **The Cluster:** The cluster visualizes the topic modelling in a two dimensional graph, where each cluster has a colour and topic consisting of three identifiers and a probability, that describes the certainty with which a document is assigned to a cluster.
 The topic can be seen by hovering over the document.
 Grey coloured documents are outliers, that have not been assigned a topic.
 The cluster has a menu with tools such as zoom and selection tools.
-The selection influences what is visible on the right side of the page and what bars are shown in the barcharts to the left.
+The selection influences what is visible on the right side of the page and what bars are shown in the bar charts to the left.

 - **Tags and Text:** When more than a single article is selected, the tags menu is shown.
-It gives users the option to manually assign a tag to certain documents, as well as create new tags. (while there is the option to add a tag describtion it is not yet used.)
+It gives users the option to manually assign a tag to certain documents, as well as create new tags (while there is the option to add a tag describtion it is not yet used).
 The tag list is sorted by active tags first and alphabetically second.
 The existing tags can be filtered via the search bar above the menu.
 If one article is selected, its title and text is shown instead of the tag menu.

-- **The barcharts:** The two barcharts show keyword and tag statistics, with exactly one being visible at a time.
-The keyword barchart shows the first hundred most common keywords on the y-axis and each of its amounts on the x-axis, sorted by amount.
+- **The bar charts:** The two bar charts show keyword and tag statistics, with exactly one being visible at a time.
+The keyword bar chart shows the hundred most common keywords on the y-axis and each of its amounts on the x-axis, sorted by amount.
-On selection, the bar chart changes to show the keywords of the selection, as well as the remaining ammount that is not selected.
+On selection, the bar chart changes to show the keywords of the selection, as well as the remaining amount that is not selected.
 The bars are sorted by amounts in the selection first and amounts overall second.
 The tag chart works accordingly.
-It shows a maximum amount of one hundred tags on the y-achsis and the amount of documents that have the tag assigned on the x-axis.
-It changes each time a selection is made, to show the tags in the selected documents and updates when changes to the tags are made via the tag menu.
+It shows a maximum amount of one hundred tags on the y-axis and the amount of documents that have the tag assigned on the x-axis.
+It changes each time a selection is made, to show the tags in the selected documents and updates when the tags are changed via the tag menu.

 ## Getting started
 ### Setup
-Before you can use this tool you need the docker images for the web-app and the preprocessing you also need a import, export and database directory which are mounted by the preprocessing and and web-app docker container.
+Before you can use this tool you need the docker images for the web-app and the preprocessing you also need a import, export and database directory which are mounted by the preprocessing and web-app docker container.

 You can build the docker-images and directories by hand or use the provided `setup.sh` script to do it for you.
-Use the `setup.sh` script if you dont need sudo privileges to run `docker` (default on *macOS* and *windows*) or the `setup-sudo.sh` script if you need sudo to run docker commands (default on *linux*), but don't run the script with sudo or as root unless you want the import, export and database ddirectory
+Use the `setup.sh` script if you don't need sudo privileges to run `docker` (default on *macOS* and *windows*) or the `setup-sudo.sh` script if you need sudo to run docker commands (default on *linux*), but don't run the script with sudo or as root unless you want the import, export and database ddirectory